Parsley Health nabs $26 million Series B to launch telemedicine products – TechCrunch

 From there, users can see into their medical data and doctor’s notes through a web portal.
 They’re also given a health plan, which includes nutritional advice and access to their own health coach, and may be referred to a specialist, if needed.

-One year of membership includes five annual visits with doctors (approximately 4 hours of doctor-patient time), along with five sessions with their health coach, which help patients stay on their plan with advice on how to get more sleep, eat better, or get more physical exercise.
+One year of membership includes five annual visits with doctors (approximately four hours of doctor-patient time), along with five sessions with their health coach, who help patients stay on their plan with advice on how to get more sleep, eat better or get more physical exercise.

 On the heels of the new funding, Parsley Health is launching a new telemedicine product, which is meant to give people across the country the same access to Parsley’s service as those who visit their brick-and-mortar locations.
-This includes diagnostic testing, personalized medical care from doctors who practice functional medicine, health coaching, and 365-days-a-year access to their care team.
+This includes diagnostic testing, personalized medical care from doctors who practice functional medicine, health coaching and 365-days-a-year access to their care team.

 The first diagnostics product is called Comprehensive Hormone Care and is meant to help women dealing with PCOS, PMG, fatigue, weight gain, insomnia and anxiety to learn the root issue and create a care plan.
 This product will offer the option to get a one-time analysis with a health plan or to join as a full Parsley Health member and get coaching, re-testing and progress tracking.

-To start, the telemedicine products will only be available in New York and California, but the company has plans to expand this product to all fifty states in the next six months.
+To start, the telemedicine products will only be available in New York and California, but the company has plans to expand this product to all 50 states in the next six months.